JoshAaronLevy/gitbuddy/README.md

 ![](https://gitbuddy.s3-us-west-2.amazonaws.com/GitBuddy_Commit_Flag-min.gif)

+### Mix-and-Match Flags/Options

+**Mix and match flags/options to initiate only the prompt(s) you want:**

-**Mix and match options (ex: add your commit message and -p, and you will only be prompted to select files to stage.
-GitBuddy does the rest):**
+i.e. Add your commit message and -p, and you will only be prompted to select files to stage.
+GitBuddy does the rest

 ```bash
 gitbuddy -p "Your commit message"